 Skip to content

-Join 30,000 senior leaders taking part in a practical management training course, a scheme delivered by world-class business schools, accredited by the Small Business Charter.
+Join 30,000 senior leaders taking part in the Help to Grow: Management programme – a practical training course delivered by world-class business schools and accredited by the Small Business Charter.

-The Help to Grow: Management Course is a scheme that will support senior managers of small and medium-sized businesses to boost their business’s performance, resilience, and long-term growth.
+The Help to Grow: Management course at Nottingham Business School (NBS) supports senior managers of small and medium-sized businesses to boost their business’s performance, resilience, and long-term growth.

-The 12-week module course, which combines online sessions with face-to-face learning, is 90% funded by the Government and has been designed to allow participants to complete it alongside full-time work.
+The 12-week course is 90% funded by the Government and the fee payable to participants is £750.
+The course is designed to allow participants to complete it alongside full-time work and is delivered by the Business School at Nottingham Trent University (NTU).

 Find out more: